 If you haven’t been to court yet, you will need to be arraigned, which is usually the next business day.
 Please read my page on What You Need to Know Before a DUI Court Arraignment.
-Myself or my associate can represent you at an arraignment, so call me at 781-380-7730 anytime, 24/7.
+I or one of my highly-trained associate attorneys can represent you at an arraignment, so call me at (781) 380-7730 anytime, 24/7.

 If you’ve already been arraigned, and your next court date is a pretrial, here is my OUI pretrial FAQ.

-This is a decision that only you can make, but for most people we recommend that they fight the case if at all possible.
-For second or third offenses, fighting the case is virtually always the way to go, since you don’t have much to lose – the penalties for being found guilty at trial on a 2nd or 3rd offense are not usually any worse than the plea deal you would get.
+This is a decision that only you can make, but for many people, we recommend that you fight the case if you can get by without a driver’s license for a few months.
+For second or third offenses, fighting the case is virtually always the way to go, since you don’t have much to lose.
+The penalties for being found guilty at trial on a 2nd or 3rd offense are not usually any worse than the plea deal you would get.

 I win over 2/3’s of the cases I fight.
 Winning means no conviction on your record, and all the consequences of that conviction – career restrictions, travel restrictions, and more.
 Winning means no fines, no alcohol education classes, or probation.
 And winning means you don’t risk future consequences or restrictions the state may decide to add on for anyone with an OUI.

-The reason most people plead guilty is to be able to drive again immediately with a hardship license.
-But for the above reasons, everyone should at least consider fighting.
-If you can somehow manage alternate transportation for a few months, it could be strongly in your best interests to do so.
+But we will still evaluate your case if you can consider fighting.
+If you can manage alternate transportation without a driver’s license for a few months, it could be strongly in your best interests to do so.

 I can help you go through all the pros and cons in my free consultation.
 If I think it makes sense for you to agree to plead guilty (or CWOF) I will absolutely tell you that.
 As a lawyer, my primary responsibility is to do what I think is in the best interests of my client.